biztek/pmp-help/README.md

 ### Validation

-If the File Name is not found paper toast will display `File not Found` and the help icon color changes to red.
+If the File Name is not found paper toast will display `File not Found` message.

 ### Styling